loic-ehrhardt/mpishell/README.md

 0| Python 3.8.10 (default, Jun  2 2021, 10:49:15)
 0| Type 'copyright', 'credits' or 'license' for more information 0| IPython 7.13.0 -- An enhanced Interactive Python.
 Type '?' for help.
-0| /usr/lib/python3/dist-packages/IPython/core/interactiveshell.py:935: UserWarning: Attempting to work in a virtualenv.
-If you encounter problems, please install IPython inside the virtualenv.
-0|   warn("Attempting to work in a virtualenv.
-If you encounter problems, please " 0|
+0|
 1| Python 3.8.10 (default, Jun  2 2021, 10:49:15)
 1| Type 'copyright', 'credits' or 'license' for more information 1| IPython 7.13.0 -- An enhanced Interactive Python.
 Type '?' for help.
-1| /usr/lib/python3/dist-packages/IPython/core/interactiveshell.py:935: UserWarning: Attempting to work in a virtualenv.
-If you encounter problems, please install IPython inside the virtualenv.
-1|   warn("Attempting to work in a virtualenv.
-If you encounter problems, please " 1|
+1|
 from mpi4py import MPI
 0| In [1]: